These bylaws first became effective on October 31 1999, having

 the partnership.

-- Each RO shall nominate a Liaison Officer to the IC who shall be
+- Each RO shall nominate a Representative to the IC who shall be

 agreeable to the IC.
-In the event that the Liaison Officer is unable
+In the event that the Representative is unable

 to attend an IC meeting then the RO may nominate a temporary replacement,